 With a stud every XNUMX square kilometers, you never feel alone.
 And believe me, when you're a horse, it's nice to know you have friends close by to go frolicking with through the Auges countryside!Village Mystic- Racehorse

 Did you know?

-Under the watchful and expert eye of Yves Lescroart (specialized in civil architecture and the heritage of Normandy), professionals and villagers here restore the facades of the buildings and rebuild the halls by setting up an old barn in the center of the square.
-Today, these same halls are still present.
-They shelter The Pavement of Auge and a few shops.
+Under the expert eye of Yves Lescroart (a specialist in civil architecture and Normandy heritage), professionals and villagers restored the facades of the buildings and reconstructed the covered market by installing an old barn in the centre of the square.
+This covered market is still there today.
+It is home to the Le Pavé d’Auge restaurant and some shops.

-Beuvron-en-Auge, starting point of the Cider Route
+Beuvron-en-Auge, starting point for the Cider Route

 In addition to its architectural heritage, Beuvron-en-Auge has another specificity: it is the departure point for the Cider Route, a 25 miles tourist route through the Pays d'Auge allowing you to call in on a number of the region's cider producers.